List of In Another World with My Smartphone characters: Duchy of Brunhild

 The younger sister of the Silhoueska twins.
 With her intelligence and natural talent, she is the magic specialist of the two sisters.
 She has short hair and can use three magic attributes: Fire, Water, and Light.
 Touya meets her and Elze early in his journey, rescuing them from rogues in an alleyway, and thereafter, they register as adventurers in his party with the local guild.
 She has a strong passion for Yaoi novels and fills Touya's Moon Reader Cafe with what series she knows on his list.
-She even forms good terms with Yumina and Princess Reliel Rehm Refreese, who too is Yaoi fangirl and secretly a novelist of gay romances.
+She even forms good terms with Yumina and Princess Reliel Rehm Refreese, who too is Yaoi fangirl and secretly a novelist of gay romances, even Prim and her fellow Yaoi loving female guild receptionists.
 She is Touya's second fiancée and Linne's mother.